abstractica-org/JavaOpenSCAD/README.md

 # JavaOpenSCAD
 A low-level java wrapper for openscad.
-Creates .scad files and .stl files
+Creates .scad, .stl and .3mf files